 The standard taxpayer deduction

 Sometimes, the correct answer is the simplest.
 As a taxpayer, you can either deduct expenses line by line to lower your taxable income, or you can opt to take the IRS’s standard deduction.
-You cannot choose both options — you must choose one or the other.
+You can't choose both options — just one or the other.

 For the 2024 tax year, the IRS’s standard deduction is $14,600 for individuals (including married individuals filing separately) and $29,200 for married couples filing taxes jointly.